 People with Cushing syndrome usually develop excessive fat throughout the torso and have a large, round face and thin skin.

-Doctors measure the level of cortisol to detect Cushing syndrome.
+Doctors measure the level of cortisol and do other tests to detect Cushing syndrome.

 Surgery or radiation therapy is often needed to remove a tumor.

 (See also Overview of the Adrenal Glands Overview of the Adrenal Glands The body has 2 adrenal glands, one near the top of each kidney.
 They are endocrine glands, which secrete hormones into the bloodstream.
 Each adrenal gland has 2 parts.
 Medulla: The inner part... read more .)